mlcms-SS22-Group-A/mlcms-SS22-Group-A/README.md

 # mlcms-SS22-Group-A

-Each exercise can be found in its own branch, named according to the exercise number.
+Each task can be found in its own python notebook, they are named according to the task number.
+Each task also contains a python file, where we have split our code into methods and classed for better readability.